 For me, it drives at the crux of the photographic process.
 The pipeline from vision to image.
 Where all my calculations, guesswork, and accidental discoveries align in a way that borders the intangible.

 Ian Sexton is an internationally exhibited filmmaker and photographer located in Boston, Massachusetts.
 His works arrest and elongate photographic time by layering, compressing and extending the photographic instance.
 He received his MFA in Visual Arts from Lesley University as well as an MA in Media Arts from Emerson College.
 His undergraduate work was done at the University of Rhode Island where he received a BFA in Studio Art and a BA in Political Science.
 He has taught courses at Boston University, Emerson College, and Harvard University.
-He is currently a visiting faculty member at UMass Lowell.
+He is currently a visiting faculty member in Digital Media at UMass Lowell.